Mr. Malcolm's List

 Mr. Malcolm's List is a 2022 historical drama film directed by Emma Holly Jones and written by Suzanne Allain, based on her novel of the same name.
 It stars Freida Pinto, Sope Dirisu, Oliver Jackson-Cohen, Ashley Park, Zawe Ashton, and Theo James.

 The film follows a young woman in 1800s England who helps her friend get revenge on a suitor who rejected her for failing to meet a requirement on his list of qualifications for a bride.

-The film was released in the United States and Canada on July 1, 2022, and later in the United Kingdom and Ireland on August 26.
+The film was released in the United States and Canada on July 1, 2022, and later in the United Kingdom and Ireland on August 26, 2022.

 Plot

 The beautiful Julia Thistlewaite attends the opera with the most eligible bachelor of the season, Mr. Jeremy Malcolm.
 After she fails to impress him, she is widely mocked in a caricature.
 Julia employs her cousin, the feckless Lord Cassidy, to see what she has done to offend Mr. Malcolm.
-Malcolm reveals to Cassidy that he has a list of requirements for a wife that Julia did not meet.
-Cassidy lets this slip to Julia, who is offended.
+Malcolm reveals to him that he has a list of requirements for a wife that she did not meet.

-Julia decides to invite her friend, Selina Dalton, to London to try and exact revenge on Mr. Malcolm, training her reluctant friend to act as the perfect potential bride.
+Cassidy tells this to Julia, who is offended.
+She then decides to invite her friend, Selina Dalton, to London to try and exact revenge on Mr. Malcolm.
+Julia trains her reluctant friend to act as the perfect potential bride, so she can later present him with a similar list to reject him.

 On the night she is to meet Malcolm, Selina accidentally runs into him in the orangery.
-There, the two debate philosophy and are immediately attracted to one another.
-When they are formally introduced, Malcolm invites Selina to the museum with him, where he pleads his case that he and Julia had a very weak connection.
-While there, the two run into Captain Ossery, with whom Selina was previously acquainted, having served as his aunt's companion in Bath.
+There, they debate philosophy and are immediately attracted to one another.
+When they are formally introduced, Malcolm invites Selina to the museum with him, where he explains that he and Julia had a very weak connection.

-The following day, Ossery invites Selina to walk with him and formally announces his intention to court her, as his aunt's final letter to him expresses her desire for the two of them to be matched.
+While there, the two run into Captain Ossory, with whom Selina was previously acquainted, having served as his aunt's companion in Bath.
+The following day, he invites her to walk with him.
+Then Ossory formally announces his intention to court Selina, as his aunt's final letter to him expresses her desire for the two of them to be matched.

 Malcolm does not stop his pursuit of Selina, who, aided by Julia's machinations, continues to present as his perfect woman.
-When Julia and Selina accidentally run into Selina's vulgar cousin, Gertie Covington, Julia claims her as her relation.
+When the two women accidentally run into Selina's vulgar cousin Gertie Covington, Julia claims her as her relation.
 Malcolm later privately tells Selina he is glad she is not related to someone so crass, and Selina is upset by the news.
-When Malcolm learns the truth, he privately apologizes to Selina and even extends an invitation to Gertie to join him and the rest of the party at his country estate, where he intends to propose to Selina.
+When Malcolm learns the truth, he privately apologizes to Selina and even extends an invitation to Gertie to join him and the rest of the party at his country estate, for a masquerade ball.